As a stroke survivor or caregiver, knowing the best stroke treatment options is essential.

 Also remember to stay constantly curious about your potential.
 Try to do things without shortcuts as often as you can.

-Work hard, be patient, and you will get closer and closer to a full recovery from stroke.
+Work hard, be patient, and you will achieve your best recover from stroke.